kupehtci/DOCUMENTATION/AWS/AWS - EventBridge.md

 EventBridge can also run **cron jobs** or scheduled events.

 Example question can be: *A company needs to run a Lambda function every day at 2 a.m.
 Which service should they use?*

+# Integrations

+It can be integrated to respond under events from different AWS resources:
+* S3 object creation / deletion
+* ACM AWS Certificate Manager can send an event to Event Bridge for managing certificate lifecycle changes like Approaching expiration, certificate expired or certificate renewed.

 ### When its used